-Another city directory shows that the girl's father and his mother lived together again in 1931.
+A 1931 city directory shows that the girl's father and his mother were living together again.
 I assume the children lived with them.
 Then, in April of 1932, the grandmother died.
 How much loss can one child bear?
 The girl would have been almost eight at the time, her brother only eleven.
 Ever since I discovered those documents I've wondered what happened to the children.
 Oh, I know they survived, because the girl grew up and married my uncle, and I know from published records that her brother survived to the age of 73.
 But what about those interim years?
 Was their father able to care for them?
 I've learned that he lived long after his children were old enough to be on their own, so maybe he did.
 At the time of his death in 1949, he was unmarried, residing in Louisiana, and still painting signs.

-We still lived in Missouri when my aunt and uncle and their boys moved away.
-They moved first to California (I think), where her brother was living, and then to the East Texas town where she had grown up.
-It was on a vacation to visit them there a few years later that my mother met my soon-to-be stepfather and changed the geographical course of my own life.
+We still lived in Missouri when my aunt and uncle and their boys decided to move away to the East Texas town where she'd grown up.
+A few years later we took a road trip to visit them there.
+It was on that vacation that my mother met the man who'd soon become my stepfather and changed the geographical course of my own life.

-Time passed, and on a late-spring day in the mid-1960s, when I was a young mother with two babies of my own, one of my nearly-grown cousins called me.
-"I just wanted to tell you we have a new brother," he said, going on to explain that a young man and his wife had visited my aunt on the Mother's Day celebrated days earlier.
-That young man, in his 20s then, was my aunt's eldest son.
-My cousin said that his mother had gotten pregnant in her teens, that my uncle had known about it since before they married, and that their whole family was thrilled to welcome the young man into their midst.
-He also said--I remember this clearly: "She says they forced her to give up her baby for adoption."
+Time passed, and on a late-spring day in the mid-1960s, when I was a young mother with two babies of my own, one of my aunt's sons called me on the phone.
+"I just wanted to tell you we have a new brother," he said.
+He went on to explain that a young man and his wife had surprised my aunt with a visit a few days earlier--on Mother's Day.
+That young man, in his 20s then, turned out to be my aunt's first child.
+My cousin stated matter-of-factly that his mother had gotten pregnant when she was young, that her baby had been adopted at birth, that my uncle had known the whole story since before they married, and that their whole family was thrilled to welcome the young man into their midst.
+My cousin also said--I remember this clearly: "She says they forced her to give up her baby for adoption."
 That part of this story did not have a happy ending.
-My aunt's firstborn son, lost to her for so many years, died of an illness about a year after they reunited.
+My aunt's firstborn son, lost to her for so many years, died of leukemia about a year after their reunion.

-My first marriage ended not long after that, and later, during my second marriage, my husband's work kept our family moving around the country.
-During those traveling years I rarely saw my family in Texas, and I never saw my aunt again.
-She died at the age of 48 from a brain tumor, I believe it was.
-The nature of her illness didn't stick in my mind as soundly as the fact that it had gone largely untreated.
-A few years earlier my aunt and uncle had become involved in a religious movement in which the seeking of medical treatment was forbidden.
+My first marriage ended not long after I was told about my aunt's long-lost son.
+Later, during my second marriage, my husband's work kept our family moving around the country.
+During those traveling years I rarely saw the Texas portion of my family, and I never saw my aunt again.
+She died at the age of 48 from a brain hemorrhage, I believe it was.
+The exact nature of her illness didn't stick in my mind as soundly as the fact that it had gone largely untreated.
+A few years earlier my aunt and uncle had become involved in a religious movement that forbade medical treatment.
 My uncle would follow her down a similar path six years later.